How to Use the RECEIVED Function in Google Sheets

 Published on

-The RECEIVED function in Google Sheets is a financial (category) function for calculating the amount received at maturity for investment in fixed-income securities like bonds, ABS, etc.
+The RECEIVED function in Google Sheets is a financial function used to calculate the amount received at maturity for investments in fixed-income securities such as bonds, asset-backed securities (ABS), and similar instruments.

-You need not be a financial analyst to calculate the return of a bond you purchased!
-You can use Google Sheets for this by entering the URL https://sheets.new/ on your browser’s address bar.
+You don’t need to be a financial analyst to calculate the return on a bond you’ve purchased!
+You can easily use Google Sheets for this—just type https://sheets.new/ in your browser’s address bar to get started.

-Entering the input values such as settlement date, maturity date, and the discount rates, you can calculate the maturity amount of the bond you hold using the RECEIVED function in Google Sheets.
+By entering input values like the settlement date, maturity date, and discount rate, you can calculate the bond’s maturity amount using the RECEIVED function in Google Sheets.

-To make you ease in using the RECEIVED function, I know I must explain the syntax and arguments of this function in detail.
+To make things easier, I’ll explain the syntax and arguments of the RECEIVED function in detail.

 Google Sheets RECEIVED Function – Syntax and Arguments